matousc89/python-http-technologies-courses/README.md

+# Python web tutorials
-# Make use of internet with Python tutorials
+*Make use of internet with Python*

 ## Lesson 1